MzShaban/Devops-projects/README.md

 # Devops-projects
-Every folder in that Repo is a step or added task in Azure Pipeline
+Inside every folder in that Repo is a step or added task in Azure Pipeline

 inside every folder you will find the (steps.md) file  and explinations
 My Devos Projects